nutanixdev/nkp-quickstart/README.md

 For NKP CLI:

 - Internet connectivity
-- Add NKP Rocky Linux to Prism Central. **DO NOT CHANGE** the auto-populated image name
+- Add NKP Node OS Image to Prism Central. **DO NOT CHANGE** the auto-populated image name

     <details>
     <summary>click to view example</summary>
     <IMG src="./images/add_nkp_rocky_os_image.png" atl="Add NKP Rocky OS image" />
     </details>

-(Optional) For NKP cluster creation:
+For NKP cluster creation:

+- The target cluster must be running **AOS 7.3** and **Prism Central (PC) 7.3** or newer.
+- **DHCP/IPAM** is required
+- IP Addresses (must be reachable to jump host)
   - Static IP address for the control plane VIP
   - One or more IP addresses for the NKP dashboard and load balancing service

 ## Deploy Linux jump host

 1. Connect to Prism Central

-1. Create a virtual machine
+2. Create a virtual machine

     - Name: nkp-jump host
     - vCPUs: 2